studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ***How it's work***

-For exemple, put a look on what we have do for get pages that composing your routes in `src > front > js > App.jsx`:
+For example, put a look on what we have do for get pages that composing your routes in `src > front > js > App.jsx`:
 ```
 try{